 The bananas can be picked once they are plump (no longer so angular) but still green, as commercial bananas are, or you can leave them on the plant until they turn yellow and ripe.

-You can either cut off one banana at a time (starting at the top where the most mature ones are), or you can harvest the whole bunch at once and hang it somewhere, like in your kitchen.
-This latter method can be more convenient with varietes that are tall and hard to reach.
+Or you can cut off the whole bunch at once and hang it somewhere, like in your garage or kitchen.
+This latter method can be more convenient with varieties that are tall and hard to reach.

 Chopped down this whole plant in Glendora in order to harvest the banana bunch.